-Migrant Caravan Leaves Mexico City And Heads Toward U.S.-Mexico Border
+Migrant Caravan Leaves Mexico City And Heads Toward US-Mexico Border

 — The New York Times (@nytimes) November 11, 2018

-There are multiple locations along the U.S.-Mexico border through which members of the migrant caravan could seek to enter the U.S. Most, however, make their way to Tijuana as it’s believed to be the safety point of entry.
+There are multiple locations along the U.S.-Mexico border through which members of the migrant caravan could seek to enter the United States.
+Most, however, make their way to Tijuana as it’s believed to be the safest point of entry.
 The journey to Tijuana and then to California is longer than the one to Texas, but stories of gangs that prey on migrants deters many from taking that route.

 When they reach the U.S. border, migrants will face thousands of troops that the president has ordered to control what he has deemed an “invasion.”
-Despite recent proclamations by President Trump that he has taken steps to make their ability to seek asylum more difficult, that is just what most of them will do.
+Despite recent proclamations by President Trump that he has taken steps to make their ability to seek asylum more difficult, that is just what most of them are likely to do.